MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-view-use-files.md

 2. If you see a page to **Sign in** or **Sign up**: Click **Sign in** and enter your credentials.
 If the protected file was sent to you as an attachment, be sure to specify the same email address that was used to send you the file.

-    If you do not have an account that is accepted, see the [Prompts for authentication}(#prompts-for-authentication) section on this page.
+    If you do not have an account that is accepted, see the [Prompts for authentication](#prompts-for-authentication) section on this page.
 Sign up for a free account and return to these instructions.

 3. A read-only version of the file opens in the **Azure Information Protection Viewer**.
 If you have sufficient permissions, you can print the file, and edit it.